Grains can be made by cutting sounds into very small pieces.

 - High density

-The grains form a cloud of sound, in which individual grains flock together but are still heard as distinct from one another.
+The grains form a cloud of sound, in which individual grains flock together.

 - Higher levels of spacing